belle2/basf2/analysis/doc/FullEventInterpretation.rst

 that most FEI stages have to be recomputed from scratch with the corresponding trainings applied, since cache output files ``RootOutput.root`` are not produced by the
 `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks since they occupy too much space.

-This is large problem because of the fact, that individual jobs may fail for several reasons, causing potentially a large number of resubmission attempts.
-In consequence, a task submitted with `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ to the grid may be delayed significantly by the potentially only a few restarted jobs, which have to be run again for a long time.
+This is a huge problem because of the fact, that individual jobs may fail for several reasons, causing potentially a large number of resubmission attempts.
+In consequence, a task submitted with `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ to the grid may be delayed significantly by potentially only a few restarted jobs, which have to be run again for a long time.

-A possible way out of this problem would be to split the processing within a jobs by the number of events to be processed, and not by the number of files.
-This not (yet) supported by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, but may be accomplished by passing ``--events`` and ``--skip-events`` options to `basf2` via ``gbasf2_basf2opt`` of `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_.
+A possible way out of this problem would be to split the processing per job by the number of events to be processed, and not by the number of files.
+This is not (yet) supported by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, but may be accomplished by passing ``-n`` and ``--skip-events`` options to `basf2` via ``gbasf2_basf2opt`` of `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_.
 In that case, a `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ task would need to be started for a single file only.

 To realize this within the workflow constructed in `fei_grid_workflow.py <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/fei_grid_workflow.py>`_, the modules ``FEIAnalysisTask`` and ``FEIAnalysisSummaryTask`` would require several major extensions.
 Some ideas on technical implementations are given below:

 * For ``FEIAnalysisSummaryTask``, a stage dependent decision should be taken to decide, whether the jobs should be run on multiple files, or only on a subset of events from one single file.
-* File-based processing (stages -1 to 2): Due to limitations of scratch space on grid worker nodes, a realistic number for files per job would be 1 or 2.
+* File-based processing (stages -1 to 2): Due to limitations of scratch space on the grid worker nodes, a realistic number for files per job would be 1 or 2.
 In that case, it is most presumably sufficient to keep the setup as it is currently for stages suitable for file-based processing.
 * Event-based processing (stages 3 to 6):

     #.
 The first extension required for the workflow would be to determine the individual files from the datasets given in the setting ``gbasf2_input_dslist``, and the number of events per file.
 This can be done technically within the ``FEITrainingTask`` at stage -1.
     #.
 As currently done for the expected runtimes in `fei_grid_workflow.py <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/fei_grid_workflow.py>`_, the required number of events to be processed within a job should be determined to optimize the runtime of a job to be at most of about 12 hours.
     #.
 Using the information from previous two points, ``FEIAnalysisSummaryTask`` should be extended such, that it can determine, how many `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks should be created for a single file and which events from that file should be processed within a job.
     #.
-Then, ``FEIAnalysisSummaryTask`` should pass the file as a dataset list to an instance of correspondingly adapted ``FEIAnalysisTask`` and extend the setting ``gbasf2_basf2opt`` with ``--events`` and ``--skip-events`` accordingly.
+Then, ``FEIAnalysisSummaryTask`` should pass the file as a dataset list to an instance of correspondingly adapted ``FEIAnalysisTask`` and extend the setting ``gbasf2_basf2opt`` with ``-n`` and ``--skip-events`` accordingly.

 With this approach, the problem of too long runtimes per job is shifted to the requirement of having a large number of worker nodes in place to perform the computations.
 Since this is a grid workflow, this should be given in the ideal case.
 But be aware, that there are days, on which you get only a few free slots on the grid.
-Therefore, in case of central production of FEI training, a privileged access to grid worker nodes would be very benificial.
+Therefore, in case of central production of FEI training, a privileged access to the grid worker nodes would be very beneficial.

-A potential and perhaps a bit more important problem of the improved approach described above is a grid related issue of the current way of processing files placed on grid.
+A potential and perhaps a bit more important problem of the improved approach described above is a grid related issue of the current way of processing files placed on the grid.
-Currently, the files are not streamed, but copied completely to a worker node on grid.
+Currently, the files are not streamed, but copied completely to a worker node on the grid.
 In contrast to the file-based processing, where a single file is needed to be copied only once for an instance of ``FEIAnalysisTask``, an event-based splitting may lead to multiple copy transfers of a single file within an instance of ``FEIAnalysisTask``.
 In consequence, if you specify too few events per job, a significant amount of jobs may fail at the beginning due to too many copy transfer requests for the same file.
 So please keep this in mind, when optimizing on a suitable number of events per job.
 This problem might become less relevant, when input files are streamed and not copied, for example via `XRootD <https://xrootd.slac.stanford.edu/>`_ transfers.

 In the current state of `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_, the parallel instances of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks (like ``FEIAnalysisTask`` in this workflow) are handled sequentially, and not in parallel.
 This means, that you should avoid creating too many tasks with the event-based splitting discussed above.
 So try to optimize in that case between the runtimes of single jobs and the total number of the tasks.
-However, in the view of the fact, that this is done for stages 3 to 6, which anyhow run very long, this issue should not be a major problem.
+However, in view of the fact, that this is done for stages 3 to 6, which anyhow run very long, this issue should not be a major problem.

 Potential Improvements Following gbasf2 Development
 ---------------------------------------------------

 In the current state of the workflow and `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_, some print outputs from `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ have to be parsed to obtain desired information.
-Depending on the future improvements of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, such parsing may be changed to more convenient way, for example parsing a json file output created by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tools on request.
+Depending on the future improvements of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, such parsing may be changed to a more convenient way, for example parsing a json file output created by `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tools on request.

 In general, it is good to have a look at the process of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ developments and extend the workflow and/or `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ to make use of the new features and improvements of future `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ releases.
-One example would be the possibility to resubmit jobs with changed settings, e.g. sites to blacklist, and/or the estimated runtime of the job.
+One example would be the possibility to resubmit jobs with changed settings, e.g. sites to reject, and/or the estimated runtime of the job.

 Troubleshooting
 ###############